CheeseLad/redbrick-webmaster-exam-2024/README.md

 7. List the *four* CRUD operations and the respective HTTP method for each.

 ```
+Create - POST
+Read - GET
+Update - PUT
+Delete - DELETE
 ```

 8. What does REST stand for, and what are the key principles of a RESTful API?

 ```
+REST stands for Representational State Transfer.

+Key Principles:

+Uniform Interface
+Stateless
+Cacheable
+Client-Server Design Pattern
+Layered System
 ```

 9. Explain the `Authorization` HTTP header and *two* valid schemes that can be used.

 ```
+The HTTP Authorization request header can be used to provide credentials that authenticate a user agent with a server, allowing access to a protected resource.
 ```

 10. Describe HTTPS (HTTP Secure) communication and the main advantage over HTTP.